 Another internal factor that affects our levels of hydration is urination.
 Water and natural salt is excreted from the body in this process, and it’s important to rehydrate.

-2. External factors: The most significant of which is simple heat exposure, and here the body can lose anything between one and 1.5 liters of water through perspiration.
+A failure to do so will result in a concentration of the natural salt, which can result in kidney damage and bladder infections. - External factors: The most significant of which is simple heat exposure, and here the body can lose anything between one and 1.5 liters of water through perspiration.
 Wear breathable clothes to minimize the retention of heat on the body and drink water frequently.
 If you start to feel thirsty, you’re already dehydrated.

 How to Minimize Water Loss